kubevirt/kubevirt.github.io/_posts/2020-02-06-KubeVirt_deep_dive-virtualized_gpu_workloads.md

 still need to run VMs and have native GPU functionalities, that is why NVIDIA decided to work with KubeVirt.
 ![gpus_on_kubevirt](/assets/2020-02-06-KubeVirt_deep_dive-virtualized_gpu_workloads/gpus_on_kubevirt.png "GPU/vGPU on KubeVirt")

-To enable the device pass-through NVIDIA has developed the KubeVirt GPU device Plugin, it is available in GitHub: https://github.com/NVIDIA/kubevirt-gpu-device-plugin
+To enable the device pass-through NVIDIA has developed the KubeVirt GPU device Plugin, it is available in [GitHub](https://github.com/NVIDIA/kubevirt-gpu-device-plugin)
 It's opensource and anybody can take a look to it and download it.

 Using the device plugin framework is a natural choice to provide GPU access to Kubevirt VMs,